 Why You'll Love The Recipe

-Healthy: The original recipe is dairy-free and gluten-free. but it can easily be made vegan or paleo-approved as well.
+Healthy: The original recipe is dairy-free and gluten-free.
+But it can easily be made vegan or paleo-approved as well.

 Ingredients and Substitutions

-I use a dairy-free Greek yogurt for the base of the recipe.
+- Yogurt: I use a dairy-free Greek yogurt for the base of the recipe.
 Know that a regular Greek yogurt will work as well.
 If you’re using a vanilla-flavored yogurt, you can skip the honey and vanilla extract.
 If not, adjust those to your taste preferences.

-We do a lot of homemade granola in the house, so typically I use that.
+- Granola: We do a lot of homemade granola in the house, so typically I use that.
 My favorite is the almond crunch granola or protein granola.
 However, store-bought is okay too!

-Make it paleo: You’ll need to use a traditional Greek yogurt as vegan yogurts are not always paleo.
+- Make it paleo: You’ll need to use a traditional Greek yogurt, as vegan yogurts are not always paleo.
 Likewise, use a homemade grain-free granola recipe or a store-bought one.

-Make it vegan: You’ll need to omit the honey in the strawberry yogurt parfait.
+- Make it vegan: You’ll need to omit the honey in the strawberry yogurt parfait.
 To do this, either use a pre-made vanilla vegan yogurt or replace the honey with another sweetener like maple syrup.

-How To Make A Dairy-Free Yogurt Parfait
+How To Make The Dairy-Free Yogurt Parfait

 Step 1: Mix together the dairy-free yogurt, vanilla, and honey until smooth.